Culture Calibration through Custom Assessments

 report card bar chart 1

-By comparison, here is a summary scoring graph from a different formal leader in this organization.
+By comparison, here is a summary scoring graph from a different formal leader in this client organization.
 This person is a front-line supervisor rated by his direct reports.

 report card bar chart 1